 The same characteristics that help the birds hunt also help them defend their territory and nests.
 Red-tailed Hawks make new nests or reuse already made ones, building them in areas that have a good view, like tall trees and cliff ledges, or on artificial structures like billboards.
 They are made of dry sticks and are lined with bark, foliage, and dry vegetation.
 Nest structures are large; around six feet high, three feet wide, and when the birds’ brood, will hold from one to five eggs.

 If you want to see Red-tailed Hawks in the wild, you don’t have to look very far.
-The prairies at Schlitz Audubon are home to many of these raptors in the summer, where they can soar overhead and scan for a tasty meal.
+The prairies at Schlitz Audubon are home to many of these raptors, where they can soar overhead and scan for a tasty meal.
 And, the next time you’re driving, take a quick glance on the tops of light poles for Red-tails scanning the roadsides!

-Schlitz Audubon’s Raptor Program has as resident 20-year-old Red-tailed Hawk named Sky Walker.
+Schlitz Audubon’s Raptor Program has a resident 20-year-old Red-tailed Hawk named Sky Walker.
 As a young bird, she found her way into a family’s backyard.
 The family recognized that she needed help, and took her to a wildlife rehabilitator.
 It was determined that she lacked the skills to survive in the wild, and she was deemed imprinted on humans.
-Sky Walker can often be seen greeting visitors at the Raptor Exhibit in front of the Center; next time you’re enjoying a summer hike at Schlitz Audubon, stop by and say hello!
+So, she now lives at the Center as an educational ambassador!